amdjedbens/Semantic-search-VecotrDB/README.md

-# Semantic Search Application (Quora-like MVP) using FastAPI, Pinecone, and Sentence Transformers
+# Semantic Search Application using FastAPI, Pinecone, and Sentence Transformers

 This is a semantic search application (similar to Quora) built using FastAPI, Pinecone, and Sentence Transformers.
 The application allows users to input text, which is then processed and queried against a Pinecone vector database to find the most relevant matches of questions from quora.